-Services that are covered for you What you must pay when you get these services Services that are covered for you Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: PCP, Specialist, Urgent care, and mental health (individual and group) services.
-You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Members may use their smart phone, tablet, computer, or other accessible device to conduct eligible telehealth visits Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telchealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doct for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the • • • • past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment
+What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits (continued) You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth. you must use a network provider who offers the service by telehealth. o Members may use their smart phone, tablet, computer, or other accessible device to conduct eligible telehealth visits.
+Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: O You have an in-person visit within 6 months

+• The evaluation doesn't lead to an office visit within 24 hours or the soonest available